rage/java-programming/data/part-12/1-type-parameters.md

 - `public T otaPutkesta()` ottaa putkesta siellä pisimpään olleen arvon.
 Mikäli putkessa ei ole mitään, palautetaan `null`.
 Metodin kutsuminen palauttaa putkessa pisimpään olleen olion ja poistaa sen putkesta.
 - `public boolean onkoPutkessa()` palauttaa arvon `true` mikäli putkessa on arvoja.
 Mikäli putki on tyhjä, palauttaa arvon `false`. -->

-- `public void putIntoPipe(T arvo)` puts an object with a type in accordance with the type parameter given to the the class into the pipe.
+- `public void putIntoPipe(T value)` puts an object with a type in accordance with the type parameter given to the the class into the pipe.
 - `public T takeFromPipe()` takes out the value, which has been in the pipe the longest.
 In case there is nothing in the pipe, return `null`.
 Calling the method returns the value, which has been in the pipe the longest, and removes it from the pipe.
 - `public boolean isInPipe()` returns the value `true` if the pipe has values.
 In case the pipe is empty, it returns the value `false`.

 <!-- Tee luokan sisäinen toteutus ArrayListin avulla. -->

 Use ArrayList to implement the internal functionality of the class.

 <!-- **Luokalle ei ole tehtäväpohjassa testejä**.
 Palauta tehtävä kun seuraavat esimerkit toimivat toivotulla tavalla. -->

 **There are no tests for the class in the exercise template**.
 Submit the exercise when the following examples work as intended.

 <!-- ```java